Keka Ferdousi: Early life

 Ferdousi was born on 4 August 1960, in Dhaka to Fazlul Haque, a film producer, and Rabeya Khatun, an author.
 Her brother Faridur Reza Sagar is a film producer.
 Ferdousi began cooking in class five.
 In 1980, she moved to the United States.
 She returned to Bangladesh in 1984.

 Career

 Ferdousi's first appearance on television was on Shykh Seraj's BTV show Mati O Manush in 1994, where she presented a mushroom recipe.

 Ferdousi has since appeared in various cooking shows.
 She has also written multiple cookbooks and judged cooking programs in Bangladesh as well as abroad.
 She is currently the president of the Bangladesh Cooking Association and runs the cooking school Keka Ferdousir Rannaghar.

 Personal life

-Ferdousi married Abdul Mukit Majumder Babu since 1980, a businessman and member of the Bangladesh Freedom Fighters.
+Ferdousi married Abdul Mukit Majumder since 1980, a businessman and member of the Bangladesh Freedom Fighters.
 He is the director of the Impress Group.
 They have a son and a daughter.